Living in The Hague?

-Expats who decide on living in The Hague are in for a treat.
-While the city is quite small, which allows for a comfortable small-town feeling, it is also the political center of Europe and home to several international organizations.
-It is not only due to these organizations, however, that living in The Hague is a truly international experience.
+But Scheveningen isn’t the only reason why expats living in The Hague are in for a treat.
+While the city is not particularly large, which allows for a comfortable small-town feeling, it is also the political center of Europe and home to several international organizations, such as the International Court of Justice, the International Criminal Court, and Europol.

-’s-Gravenhage offers a variety of housing opportunities for those about to start their expat life in The Hague.
-Living in the city is thus suitable both for expats who want to settle in vibrant urban areas and for families looking for quiet residential areas.
-However, space is quite limited in the city, which is why many people are choosing apartments or row houses over stand-alone buildings in The Hague.
+’s-Gravenhage — the old name of the city, from which The Hague originates — offers a variety of housing opportunities.
+Living in the city is suitable both for expats who want to settle in vibrant urban areas and for families looking for quiet residential neighborhoods.
+However, space is quite limited in the city, which is why many people are choosing apartments or town houses over stand-alone buildings in The Hague.

 Where to Live?

-Before you settle down in The Hague, you need to figure out if you want to rent (huur) or buy (koop) your new home.
+Before you settle down in The Hague or the larger metropolitan area, you need to figure out if you want to rent (huur) or buy (koop) your new home.
 The latter mostly makes sense if you are going to stay in The Hague long term or maybe even forever.

 Real estate agents can help you get ready for life in The Hague.
-They may even be able to negotiate a better price for you and will thus help you save money.
+They may even be able to negotiate a better price for you and will help you save money that way.
 There are always multiple listings for properties in The Hague.
 Your agent can find apartments or houses which are listed with other agencies as well.
 You will then have to pay a broker’s fee of one month’s rent.

-When trying to find an apartment or house, you may find the website of the NVM (the Netherlands Association of Real Estate) helpful.
-This association offers both rentals and purchase property in The Hague.
+When trying to find an apartment or house, you may find the website of the NVM (the Netherlands Association of Real Estate Agents) helpful.
+This association offers both rentals and property for purchase in The Hague.
 Alternatively, you can turn to Pararius, another independent real estate website for people living in The Hague or other cities in the Netherlands.
 Unlike Pararius, Huurwoningen is only available in Dutch.
 The site specializes in rentals.